WildernessLabs/Documentation/docs/Meadow/Release_Notes/Release-Candidates/index.md

 * **BMI270** - We've added a driver for this top-of-the line motion sensor which is included on the Project Lab board!
 * **MCP23xxx** - This release includes a complete rewrite of the MCP23008 driver and adds the MCP23S08, MCP23009, MCP23S09, MCP23017, MCP23S17 MCP23018, MCP23S18.
-* **UC8151C** - We've added another ePaper controller commonly used by WaveShare.
+* **UC8151C** - An ePaper controller driver commonly used by WaveShare.
+* **SSD1680** - Another ePaper driver used in a variety of displays including Adafruit.
-* **WaveShare ePaper drivers** - We've added 10 WaveShare-specific drivers that make it easy to use WaveShare displays without hunting for drivers controller names.
+* **WaveShare ePaper drivers** - We've added 12 WaveShare-specific drivers that make it easy to use WaveShare displays without hunting for drivers controller names.
-* **SerialWomabat** - We've added support for the popular PIC powered Serial Wombat IO expander.
+* **SerialWombat** - We've added support for the popular PIC powered Serial Wombat IO expander.
 * **AS1115** - This is a commonly used commodity priced IO expander and LED driver.
 * **Altair 8800 Click board** - This special edition Click board includes 16 buttons and a 8x8 LED matrix.